 Dr Alison Gill is a design educator at Western Sydney University in the Bachelor of Design (Visual Communication) and postgraduate studies.
 Alison has developed an interdisciplinary design expertise across a range of media and a capacity to position design in trans-disciplinary problem contexts/settings.
 Her research interests in design philosophy, cultural theory and socio-material studies are evident in publications about sports product advertising, deconstruction fashion, audiences/user practices, and sustainable design education.

-She writes for journals Fashion Theory, Design and Culture, Critical Studies in Men's Fashion, Journal of Design Research, and has chapters in the books Fashion Theory: A Reader (Routledge, 2007), and Thinking Through Fashion (I.B.
-Tauris, 2016).
-Her two chapters on sports shoes can be found in the anthologies Shoes: A History from Sandals to Sneakers (Berg, 2006) and Design Studies: A Reader (Berg, 2009), which are about shoes as material object, image, branded and customised entity.
+She writes for journals Fashion Theory, Design and Culture, Critical Studies in Men's Fashion, Journal of Design Research, and has chapters in the books Fashion Theory: A Reader (Routledge, 2007, 2nd edition 2020), and Thinking Through Fashion (I.B.
+Tauris, 2016, forthcoming revised edition with Bloomsbury 2023).
+Her two chapters on sports shoes can be found in the anthologies Shoes: A History from Sandals to Sneakers (Berg, 2006) and Design Studies: A Reader (Berg, 2009), which are about shoes as a cultural object, brand and customised entity.

 Google scholar [https://scholar.google.com.au/citations?user=AkHE_LMAAAAJ&hl=en&oi=ao]